Quinver/FlashCards-Angular/README.md

 ```bash
 cd FlashCards-Angular
 ```
-6. Finally, run the Docker containers defined in the docker-compose.yml file:
+6. Finally, run the Docker containers defined in the docker-compose.yml file(This will take a while):
 ```bash
 docker-compose up
 ```
+## Running: how to basic!
+The site is running on http://localhost:4200.
+If you want to access the api go to http://localhost:5041.

+That's it, now you can manoeuvre throught the beautiful ui and make your flashcards a reality.

 ## Closure
 This was the easiest way I could think of to let you run this project locally, if you have any tips/improvements for the installation, feel free to contact me.